More super, less tax

 Tax benefits of salary sacrifice are:

-- The amount you salary sacrifice to super is only taxed at 15%
+- The amount you salary sacrifice to super generally taxed at a concessional rate, as per above.

-- If you earn below $37,000 there may be very limited advantage in a salary sacrifice arrangement, so a Government co-contribution is likely to be a more effective way to boost your super.
+- If you earn below $37,000 there may be very limited advantage in a salary sacrifice arrangement, so a Government co-contribution may be a more effective way to boost your super.

 See how it could work for you